-4 credits; 2 hrs. lecture/ 4 hrs.
-Lab
+4 credits; 3 hrs.
+Lecture/ 3 hrs.
+Lab; 1 hr. recitation

-Pre-requisite: BIO 220 Co-requisite: MAT 160
+Pre-requisite: BIO 220 or BIO 240

+Co-requisite: MAT 160

 This course focuses on topics from Mendelian, molecular and population genetics; including concepts of inheritance, history of genetics, molecular genetics using the DNA organization, chromosome structure, genes, alleles and the transmission of genetic information, and the use of genetic techniques in ecological/conservation programs.
 Laboratory work includes experiments in Mendelian genetics using plants and animals and the study of chromosome material in bacteria.